counsyl/stor/docs/path.rst

 ------------
 The ``path`` factory is the primary interface for constructing paths.
 Its usage is described below.

-.. automodule:: counsyl_io
+.. automodule:: storage_utils
-.. autofunction:: counsyl_io.path
+.. autofunction:: storage_utils.path

 Common Path Methods